magomimmo/modern-cljs/README.md

 else's repositories and how to publish snapshot releases on [clojars][36] for using them in your project.

+## [Tutorial 20: Learn by controbuting][37]

+In this tutorial, while studying the [Enfocus][38] lib with the objective of sharing as much code as possibile with the corresponding [Enlive][39] lib, we'll start to be collaborative by proposing few improvements to the `Enfocus` directories layout and the adoption of the [clojurescript.test][40] lib for implementing its unit tests.

 # License

 Copyright © Mimmo Cosenza, 2012-2013.
 Released under the Eclipse Public